 Located south of Miami, the Deering Estate was the home from 1922 to 1927 of Charles Deering, the wealthy industrialist who was chairman of International Harvester.
 His half-brother, millionaire industrialist James Deering, built Vizcaya, the Mediterranean palace and gardens also overlooking Biscayne Bay, which is far better known as a Miami landmark.

-The other building, the Stone House, is a grand castle-like place Deering built as his home in 1922.
+2. The Stone House is a grand castle-like place Deering built as his home in 1922.
 Its design was inspired by two castles in Sitges, Spain.
 Without its original furnishings, the big Stone House seems hauntingly empty, but that is part of its magic.
-The spaces and views of Biscayne Bay are stunning and without the period furniture, visitors are allowed to wander through the rooms on their own after the tour.
+Without the period furniture, visitors are allowed to wander through the rooms on their own.

-The most photographed feature is the boat basin on Biscayne Bay, lined with rows of majestic royal palm trees stretching out into Biscayne Bay.
+4. The most photographed feature is the boat basin on Biscayne Bay, lined with rows of majestic royal palm trees stretching out into Biscayne Bay.
 Year around, it’s a spot favored by manatees.
 Nearby are picnic tables and open space where you can stretch out on a blanket.
 Visitors are struck by the feeling of isolation of the place; how far away Miami’s bustle appears.
+The view off Biscayne Bay is especially beautiful when viewed through the archways and windows of the castle-like Stone House.

+5. The mangrove-lined shoreline.
 One of the remarkable things about the Deering Estate is that it is part of one of the longest continuous mangrove shorelines left in the Southeastern United States.
-By water is clear here an teeming with life.
+The water is clear here and teeming with life.
+You can rent kayaks, including clear-bottom kayaks, to explore the Biscayne National Park seagrass beds and mangrove shore.
+Kayak rentals are available daily between 10 a.m. – 2 p.m., weather permitting.
+Full-moon kayaking tours are offered monthly.

 Final Deering Estate fascinating fact